Upper School Chamber Choir won best overall choir and Middle School Chorus received a 1st Place trophy!

 Applied Music at Garrison Forest

-Garrison Forest offers extracurricular private lessons in piano, violin, viola, voice, flute, and guitar.
+Garrison Forest offers extracurricular private lessons in piano, violin, viola, voice, flute, guitar, brass instruments and percussion.
 Violin and viola students participate in the String Ensemble, which rehearses weekly.
 Students of all levels study with artist teachers who perform with ensembles such as The Baltimore Chamber Players, The National Symphony Orchestra and The Master Chorale of Washington, DC.
 Applied music recitals occur in the winter and spring in each Division.
+The Applied music registration is available online.
+For information and registration, visit the Applied Music Contract.